src-d/blog/content/post/codesent.md

 the pain.

 Have you heard about [neugram](https://neugram.io/), a scripting language on top of Go runtime?
 It was created by David Crawshaw, the author of `pkg/plugin`.
-Neugram is still in it's early ages and has childhood problems, but I really like it.
+Neugram is still in its early ages and has youth related issues, but I really like it.
 Who knows, maybe one day we will train Tensorflow models using neugram - I anticipate this.

 The following Go code runs a Tensorflow graph: